ikke-t/esphome-yamaha-rav302/README.md

 I use Pioneer codes for the transmitter, as they are the shortest.
 Lirc codes below are RC6 codes.
 Codes for the both here:

+## Addition: BLE Proxy

+As I have some bluetooth Thermometers, I added this ESP to also act as BLE proxy for my Ruuvi and Xiaomi devices.

 ## ir-keycodes yamaha rav302

 LIRC reading: